How Your Voice Can Break a Wine Glass

 Note: Singing the pitch an octave higher or lower will add more frequency thereby breaking the glass.

 Use caution when attempting to break a glass and this experiment is for adults only.
 Never allow a child to try this ( even though the video below is with a child.)
 Notice how close the boy's mouth is to the glass.

-Thank you for the opportunity to share what I know about "How to Use Your Voice to Break a Glass.
+Thank you for the opportunity to share this information about "How to Use Your Voice to Break a Glass".